neurogym/neurogym/docs/envs.md

 #### Bandit

-requires the agent to select between N actions with different reward probabilities.
+The agent has to select between N actions with different reward probabilities.

 Reference paper: